Oliver of Ancona

 Saint Oliver of Ancona - also known as Oliver of Portonuovo, Oliverius or Liberius (died c.
 1050), is a saint of the Catholic and Orthodox Christian churches.
 His feast day is 3 February.

-He was a Benedictine monk from Santa Maria di Portonuovo, a community at the foot of Monte Conero, south of Ancona on the Italian Adriatic coast.

 It is thought that he came from Armenia, or that he originally was a Camaldolese monk from Dalmatia.
-Otherwise, basically nothing is known about him.

-Another saint with the name Oliver is Oliver Plunkett, an Irish monk of the 17th century.
+He became a Benedictine monk at Santa Maria di Portonuovo, a community at the foot of Monte Conero, south of Ancona on the Italian Adriatic coast.
+Due to earthquakes and landslides, the monastery was later abandoned.